• How it works

 TransUnion conducted a couple of studies to assess the biggest challenges landlords face when it comes to fraud in the rental housing industry.
 It was revealed that 97% of property management companies dealt with some form of fraud, with 80% of respondents saying they had to deal with the issue up to 20 times between 2016 and 2018.
 What is most shocking, however, is that 41% of the respondents discovered the fraud only after tenant move-in.

-Common types of property management frauds in residential rental Industry
+Common types of property management fraud in the residential rental Industry

 Fraud seems to be the price the industry has to pay as a result of increased digitization.
-Data breaches are on the rise—fraudsters are becoming smarter with identity theft, and property management companies finding difficulty keeping ahead of their precocious tactics.
+Data breaches are on the rise, fraudsters are becoming smarter with identity theft, and property management companies are finding difficulty keeping ahead of their precocious tactics.

 Here are some of the most common types of fraud that landlords and property managers need to be aware of: